-Year-over-year, countless Women Builders go above and beyond to boost one another up and accomplish some pretty remarkable feats.
+Year-after-year, countless Women Builders go above and beyond to boost one another up and accomplish some pretty remarkable feats.
 We'll toast our Gatorade shots to that!

 • No hurdle too high.
 In an especially difficult time for women, the Women Build community came together to raise over $242,000 - exceeding our shared goal by over $67,000!